Hummingbird Ltd.

-Hummingbird Ltd. (previously NASDAQ: HUMC, TSX: HUM) is a subsidiary of OpenText and is a provider of enterprise software solutions including Exceed.
+Hummingbird Ltd. (previously NASDAQ: HUMC, TSX: HUM) is a subsidiary of OpenText and is a provider of enterprise software products including Exceed.
 Initially founded as a consulting business in 1984, Hummingbird moved into the connectivity market.
-Its enterprise content management (ECM) solutions focuses on the management of the life cycle of enterprise content.
+Its enterprise content management (ECM) software focuses on the management of the life cycle of enterprise content.

 Hummingbird has 40 offices worldwide.
-Customers include IBM, NASA, Morgan Stanley, Boeing, The Walt Disney Company, and The Government of Canada.
+Customers include IBM, NASA, Morgan Stanley, Boeing, The Walt Disney Company, and the Government of Canada.

 History

 Hummingbird was one of many vendors of X server and Unix connectivity solutions for Windows-based computers, with its eXceed product being regarded as "an excellent all-round product" in the form of eXceed/W at version 3.3.3 in one 1994 review.
 The product provided an X server alongside other traditional TCP/IP-based applications such as FTP and telnet clients, supporting the wide range of TCP/IP stacks available for Windows at that time, requiring a minimum system specification of Windows 3.0 running on an Intel 80286-based PC with 2 MB of RAM.
 Version 4.0 of eXceed became available in 1994, and was released for Windows NT in 1995.
 A survey of the PC X server market by International Data Corporation for 1993 portrayed Hummingbird as the market leader with a reported 32% market share.

 Acquisition of PCDOCS was one of the most important steps of the company in the way of formation as an ECM-oriented company.
 DOCS Open product of PCDOCS Inc. became Hummingbird DOCSFusion and DM - a part of Hummingbird document management system (a part of Hummingbird Enterprise Suite).
-The product still exists in Open Text products after rebranding with new name as eDOCS DM.
+The product still exists in OpenText products after rebranding with new name as eDOCS DM.
 In November 2012 OpenText launched the new v5.3.1 version with full support of Windows 8 and Windows Server 2012.